karadikid/descryer/README.md

 ## Business Requirements

+1. Content
+2. Accounting
+3. Authentication
+4. Authorization
+5. Subscriptions
+6. Payment

+## Technical Requirements (Tech Spec)

 1. Confidentiality
+   Confidentiality can come from Public/Private Key Cryptography Infrastructure.
+(PKI)
 2. Integrity
+   The surest way to ensure something has Integrity in the current environment is through hashing or digital signing such as hash-based message functions.
 3. Availability

-## Technical Requirements (Tech Spec)

-1. The surest way to ensure something has Integrity in the current environment is through hashing or digital signing such as hash-based message functions.
-2. Confidentiality can come from Public/Private Key Cryptography Infrastructure.
-(PKI)
-3. Availability from Distributed Hash Table (DHT) such as BitTorrent.
+   Availability from Distributed Hash Table (DHT) such as BitTorrent.

 ## Technical Specifications